War on cancer: United States' 2022 Moonshot 2.0

-Joe Biden announced Moonshot 2.0, a new front in the war on cancer on the 4th of February 2022 as part of World Cancer Day.
-As part of the Moonshot 2.0, Biden-Harris Administration sets the ambitious goal of reducing cancer death rate by at least 50 Percent Over the next 25 Years, and improving the experience of living with and surviving Cancer.
+President Joe Biden announced Moonshot 2.0, a new front in the war on cancer on 4 February 2022 as part of World Cancer Day.
+As part of the Moonshot 2.0, the Biden administration set a goal of reducing cancer death rate by at least 50 percent over the next 25 years, and improving the experience of living with and surviving cancer.
 The new effort will signal a "reignition" of the "cancer moonshot" Biden began as vice president under Barack Obama.
 Moonshot 2.0 was reported to be deeply imbued with personal grief, since the president's son Beau had died the year before from brain cancer.

 Biden's new plan calls for a "cancer Cabinet", as well as a new federal agency for high-level research for which his administration is seeking $6.5 billion in seed funding.
 The president named Danielle Carnival, a neuroscientist who worked on the 2016 cancer initiative, to oversee the moonshot's second version.
 Moonshot 2.0 would continue work from 2016, involving fostering public-private partnerships, including with biomedical giants, community organizations and academic institutions.